 Who should report their remuneration policies and practices?

 The reporting requirements apply to all Commonwealth entities, but the content of the report will vary depending on the nature of the entity and the instruments used to remunerate KMP, senior executives and OHPS.
-As such, the reporting undertaken should be fit for purpose.
-A small, non-corporate entity is likely to have different, and less complex, remuneration policies and practises than a large corporate Commonwealth entity, and the information presented will reflect those differences.
-The below information will assist in determining the minimum requirements for a Commonwealth entity.
+Therefore, the reporting undertaken should be fit for purpose.
+For example, a small, non-corporate entity is likely to have different, and less complex, remuneration policies and practices than a large corporate Commonwealth entity, and the information presented will reflect those differences.

 Governance arrangements

-Entities must disclose the governance arrangements under which the remuneration policies and practices operate.
-The annual report should clearly identify:
+Commonwealth entities must disclose the governance arrangement under which remuneration policies and practices operate.

-- the overarching body or person responsible for setting remuneration, and its membership,
+The overarching body or person responsible for setting remuneration and its membership

 For some entities, the Board is responsible for determining the remuneration policy and the remuneration structure for KMP, senior executives and OHPS.
-In practice, the Board is typically supported by a Remuneration Committee, or other arrangement, which makes remuneration recommendations to the Board.
+In practice, the Board is typically supported by a Remuneration Committee, or other mechanism, which makes remuneration recommendations to the Board.
 For other entities, it may be a decision of the leadership group of the entity.
 This may include the Chief Executive Officer and other senior managers.
 These arrangements should be included in the disclosures.

 How is remuneration determined?